What Is A Jumbo Loan?

 What Is The Specific Jumbo Loan Amount And Limit In California?

 The specific jumbo loan amount depends on the county where the home is located.

 Here we have linked to the conforming loan limits for different counties across California.
-This link will allow you to look up the specific loan limit for your county.
+This link will allow you to look up the specific loan limit for your zip code and county.

 Any loan amounts above these county loan limits will be considered jumbo mortgages.

-In general, the mortgage qualification criteria is much stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
-Borrowers looking for homes that will require larger mortgages should have good credit, stable income, ample reserves and a manageable level of debt.
+In general, the mortgage qualification criteria are much stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
+Borrowers looking for homes that will require larger mortgages should have good credit, stable income, ample reserves, and a manageable level of debt.

 How Jumbo Loans Relate To Home Prices

 Jumbo loans are mostly used by those purchasing higher-end or “luxury” properties.
 By design, conforming loan limits are usually set higher than the median home price within a particular county.
 In theory, this gives homebuyers plenty of properties to choose from without the need for a jumbo loan.

 High-population areas that are seeing tremendous growth in the demand for housing will often see high home prices as well.

-In Alameda County, where desirable cities like Oakland and Berkeley are located, the median home value was around $944k in November of 2020, according to Zillow.
-The conforming loan limit for the county is currently $822,375.
+In Alameda County, where desirable cities like Oakland and Berkeley are located, the median home value was around $1,161,517 as of December 2021, according to Zillow.
+The conforming loan limit for the county is currently $970,800.
 The down payment amount will determine whether or not a borrower is eligible for conventional financing or would need to apply for jumbo financing.